Working for someone who is a micromanager is hard work. There is no denying it, and it is especially true for Assistants.

 It depends on the type of Executive you work for and their personality.

-As I said, it is not easy for an Assistant to work with a micromanager, but it is manageable if you try to understand their point of view and work with them over a long period time to get them to trust you and see that you are excellent at your job and you have the mindset of a successful strategic business partner.
+As I said, it is not easy for an Assistant to work with a micromanager.
+Still, it is manageable if you try to understand their point of view and work with them over a long time to get them to trust you and see that you are excellent at your job and have the mindset of a successful strategic business partner.